smudger/lobby/routes/README.md

 # Where are the routes?

-Route files are located within each module e.g. `App/Lobby/Infrastructure/Delivery/Routes`
+HTTP routes are configured within the application's HTTP infrastructure directory at `app/Infrastructure/Http/Routes`